URL path: Index page // Anti-Sperm Antibodies, Semen

 Why do anti-sperm antibodies intervene in fertilization?

-Anti-sperm antibodies bind to proteins (antigens) in either the sperm head, neck, or tail.
+Anti-sperm antibodies bind to proteins (antigens) in the sperm head, neck, or tail.
 Anti-sperm antibodies can disrupt sperm function in three ways:

 • Agglutinations of spermatozoa (adhesion and agglutination), resulting in a decrease in the number of sperm that penetrate the cervical mucus

-• Immobilization of spermatozoa, so they cannot move
+• Immobilization of spermatozoa so they cannot move

 • Sperm toxicity, thereby reducing the viability of the spermatozoa